If you’re planning on going to Cancún anytime soon, but you aren’t really sure what to expect, this guide full of Cancún travel tips is for you.

-Check out my other post if you want to know which day trips you can do from Cancún!
+Check out my other post if you want to know which day trips you can do from Cancún

 Or perhaps you are looking to stay in Playa del Carmen – here is my hostel review from our stay.

-If you chose to stay in the “Hotel Zone” you’ll be surrounded by restaurants, bars, clubs and also Cancun’s beaches.
-And there are many of them: on the 18km long strip that divides Cancun’s centre and the beach area most of the important hotels have their beaches in front of them.
+If you chose to stay in the “Hotel Zone” you’ll be surrounded by restaurants, bars, clubs and also Cancún’s beaches.
+And there are many of them on the 18 km long strip that divides Cancún’s centre and the beach area.
+Most of the important hotels have their beaches in front of them.

 - Playa Tortugas